The first Moodle activity for a physical classroom. The idea comes from Purdue University's hotseat.

 - Implemented width and height styles to the thumbsup and thumbdown icons used for teacher priority and heatas with Moodle 3.6 they switch from gif to svg and with the styles setting, they are huge.

 - Provided a separate language string for the "Post" button so Hot Question is not sharing a core string.
 The new string now shows as, "Click to post."
-Makes it possible to customize the button label, without affect a Moodle core language string.
+Makes it possible to customize the button label, without affecting a Moodle core language string.

 - Modified the Behat tests to account for the new language string used on the Click to post, button.
 Also fixed a few other Behat steps that worked in previous Moodle versions, but not in Moodle 3.6.
 Tests now work as expected.